spinnaker/spinnaker/docs/commands.md

 ```

 #### Parameters
+ * `--access-token-uri`: The access token uri for your OAuth provider.
+ * `--client-authentication-scheme`: The client authentication scheme for your OAuth provider.
  * `--client-id`: The OAuth client ID you have configured with your OAuth provider.
  * `--client-secret`: The OAuth client secret you have configured with your OAuth provider.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--pre-established-redirect-uri`: The externally accessible URL for Gate.
 For use with load balancers that do any kind of address manipulation for Gate traffic, such as an SSL terminating load balancer.
  * `--provider`: The OAuth provider handling authentication.
-The supported options are Google, GitHub, and Azure
+The supported options are Google, GitHub, Oracle, Azure and Other
+ * `--scope`: The scope for your OAuth provider.
+ * `--user-authorization-uri`: The user authorization uri for your OAuth provider.
+ * `--user-info-mapping-email`: The email field returned from your OAuth provider.
+ * `--user-info-mapping-first-name`: The first name field returned from your OAuth provider.
+ * `--user-info-mapping-last-name`: The last name field returned from your OAuth provider.
+ * `--user-info-mapping-username`: The username field returned from your OAuth provider.
  * `--user-info-requirements`: (*Default*: `(empty)`) The map of requirements the userInfo request must have.
 This is used to restrict user login to specific domains or having a specific attribute.
 Use equal signs between key and value, and additional key/value pairs need to repeat the flag.
 Example: '--user-info-requirements foo=bar --userInfoRequirements baz=qux'.
+ * `--user-info-uri`: The user info uri for your OAuth provider.

 ---